josh-powell4/Object-Oriented-Programming/README.md

  - As a student I learned to analyze, program, test, document, and maintain a variety of information systems solutions to business problems.

 ## New Objective - OOP concepts and learning continued.
+-- Continue to learn Python and OOP concepts
+-- Hacking and network penetration using Python
+-- Python programming

 ## Relevant Course:
 - CIS 225 | Object-Oriented Programming